npm/rfcs/accepted/0000-sbom-command.md

 `--workspaces` - Runs the command in the context of all configured workspaces.

 If the user runs the `sbom` command without first installing the dependencies for the project (i.e. there is no _node_modules_ folder present) an error will be displayed.
 An SBOM can be generated solely based on the contents of the _package-lock.json_ but requires the user to explicitly specify the `--package-lock-only` flag.

+Initially, we'll support the most widely used versions of the SPDX and CycloneDX specifications (likely v2.3 for SPDX and v1.4 for CycloneDX).
+Best effort will be made to support new versions as they gain adoption across the ecosystem.

 ## Rationale and Alternatives